Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 - Hinterland market.
 Inland ports confer a higher level of accessibility through long-distance transport corridors because of lower distribution costs and improved capacity.
 These high-capacity inland transport corridors allow ports to penetrate the local hinterland of competing ports and extend their cargo base.
 In such a setting, the inland port becomes a commercial and trade development tool that jointly increases imports, exports, and intermodal terminal use.
 It is thus better placed to support regional and international trade patterns.

 - Supply chain management.
 An inland port is a location actively integrated within supply chain management practices, particularly because of containerization.
-It reflects the level of vertical integration between the port and hinterland actors such as transport companies and supply chain managers.
-This takes many forms, such as the agglomeration of freight distribution centers, custom clearance, container depots, and logistical capabilities.
+It reflects the level of vertical integration between the port and hinterland actors, such as transport companies and supply chain managers.
+This takes many forms, such as the agglomeration of freight distribution centers, customs clearance, container depots, and logistical capabilities.
 The inland terminal can also become a buffer in supply chains, acting as a temporary warehousing facility.

 - Policy and regulations.
 Economic development strategies, land use policy, and financial incentives by port authorities and economic development agencies can lead to the development of inland ports.
 This can be supported by policies related to foreign trade zones and customs procedures, enabling a transfer of functions that were previously taking place at the port (customs port of entry) to an inland location.
 This is commonly a significant hurdle since many national trade regulations only enable containers to be cleared for imports or exports at a port.
 A similar trend applies to cargo safety and security procedures, where the inland port becomes a component of a chain of cargo integrity.

 The geographical characteristics linked with modal availability and the capacity of regional inland access have an important role in shaping the emergence and development of inland ports.
 Each inland market has its own potential requiring different transport services.
-Thus, there is no single strategy for an inland port in terms of modal preferences as the regional effect remains fundamental.
+Thus, there is no single strategy for an inland port in terms of modal preferences, as the regional effect remains fundamental.
 In developed countries, namely in North America and Europe, which tend to be at the receiving end of many containerized supply chains, several inland ports have been developed to focus on inbound logistics.

 The setting up of global supply chains and the strategy of Pacific Asian countries around the export-oriented paradigm have been powerful forces shaping contemporary freight distribution.
 Indirectly, this has forced players in the freight transport industry to examine supply chains as a whole and to identify legs where capacity and reliability were an issue.
 Once maritime shipping networks and port terminal activities became better integrated, mainly through the symbiotic relationship between maritime shipping and port operations, inland transportation became a visible issue to be addressed with the inland terminal, a fundamental component of this strategy.
 This initially took place in advanced economies, such as in North America and Europe.
 The focus has also shifted to considering inland terminals for the early stages of global supply chains (outbound logistics), namely in countries having a marked export-oriented function.